ERGO-Code/HiGHS/FEATURES.md

 Forcing column reduction now checks the bound on the column dual rather than whether the dual row activity is zero fixing [#2409](https://github.com/ERGO-Code/HiGHS/issues/2409)

+Now handling correctly the case where an infeasible MIP has a feasible relaxation, so no ray is computed fixing [#2415](https://github.com/ERGO-Code/HiGHS/issues/2415)